ui-libraries/Completed_Maps/README.md

 # Completed_Maps
-A repository of finished map projects
+A repository of Studio map projects